 (at around 21 mins) Artemisia, sitting in her captain's seat, is eating an apple.
 When she first takes a bite, it is green.
 A closeup of her hand at a different camera angle appears and the apple is red.
 Switching back to the original camera angle--the apple is now green once more.
 See more »

 No terms were reached.
 Xerxes' messenger was...
 Well, he was rude and he lacked respect.
 He didn't understand the same threats made in Thebes and Athens would not work here.
 This is the birthplace of the world's greatest warriors.
 Men whose king would stand and fight and die for any one of them.
 Xerxes' messenger... did not understand this is no typical Greek city-state.
 This is Sparta.

 It was clear to the messenger there'd be no Spartan submission?

-The Warner Bros and Legendary Pictures logos are seen on doors that open up to reveal the mural of Leonides and the 300 Spartans.
+The Warner Bros. and Legendary Pictures logos are seen on doors that open up to reveal the mural of Leonidas and the 300 Spartans.
 See more »

 Was this review helpful to you?